bravesoftdz/Standard-modular-program/README.md

 SendMessage(FindWindow(nil, 'Заголовок программы'),WM_COPYDATA, Integer(Handle), Integer(@CDS));<br>
 end;</blockquote>
 <br>
-<h2>Standard modular programs</h2>
+<h2>EN:</h2>
 Standard modular programs (eng.
-Standard modular program) - a standard messaging between programs.
+Standard modular program) - a concept <del>standard</del> messaging between programs.
 Messages are exchanged using messages Windows - WM_COPYDATA, on Linux - D-Bus?

-<h2>Messaging</h2>
+<b>Messaging</b>
-If you want to know the status of the program, we will send a message to her "WORK" (to find the handle to send, can be used, for example, search for the application title), and then get the answer from her as a "YES & ID_HANDLE".
+To find out the status of the program, we send her a message "WORK" (to find the handle to send, you can search for the title of the application), and then get an answer in the form of "YES & ID_HANDLE".
-Before sending the message "YES & ID_HANDLE" program should ask the user about whether to allow her access to this application.
-If the user allows it access, the program adds it to the list of allowed. whereupon there is some action depending on the application commands.
-After successful completion of the application sends a command "GOOD", and in case no successful implementation of "BAD".
+Before sending the message "YES & ID_HANDLE" program should ask the user about whether to allow it access to this application.
+If the user allows access to it, the program adds it to the list of allowed. whereupon takes some action depending on the application commands.
+After successful completion of the application sends a command "GOOD", and in case of successful implementation of "BAD".

-<h2>Example of</h2>
+<b>Example</b>
 Program 1 (Podcast Manager) download podcasts. <br>
 Program 2 (Program smartphone sync). <br>